tinystacks/mkdocs/docs/security.md

 **Environment variables**.
 If you have secrets you need to pass to your application (e.g., an access key/secret for AWS account access), you can pass them via your Docker containers using environment variables.
 This eliminates the need to hard-code security credentials into your code base or plain-text configuration files.

-### AWS Permissions Required by Tinystacks
+## AWS Permissions Required by TinyStacks

 TinyStacks only makes calls to your AWS account for the purposes of creating or reclaiming stack  infrastructure at your request.

-In order to create a stack in your AWS account, Tinystacks first spins up an AWS CloudFormation template.
+In order to create a stack in your AWS account, TinyStacks first spins up an AWS CloudFormation template.
 This template takes three actions:

-* Creates an AWS Identity and Access M nagement (IAM) role in your account.
+* Creates an AWS Identity and Access Management (IAM) role in your account.
-* Gives the Tinystacks service role (tinystacks-service-role) the permission to assume this role.
+* Gives the TinyStacks service role (tinystacks-service-role) the permission to assume this role.
-* Informs Tinystacks (via an AWS Lambda callback) that the role is correctly configured for your account.
+* Informs TinyStacks (via an AWS Lambda callback) that the role is correctly configured for your account.

-The role that Tinystacks creates gives the Tinystacks service role full access to the following services in your AWS account:
+The role that TinyStacks creates gives the TinyStacks service role full access to the following services in your AWS account:

 * **API Gateway**
 * **Application Autoscaling**